bluerobotics/ping-dev-kit/README.md

-The sonar-dev-board is a single-channel hardware development kit for experimenting with sonar.
+The Ping Development Kit is a single-channel PCB for experimenting with sonar.
+This will be part of a bigger software/firmware/logic/hardware stack.
 This is currently in early development.
 Stay tuned for more detail.